MySQL SSRS Datasource in SharePoint 2010

 The basic flow of this process is shown below & requires an ODBC connection to be manually setup on the server hosting SSRS (in SharePoint Integrated mode) This can encounter a few issues with DSNs not presenting in the ODBC Administrator & confusing connection tests in Report Builder which Ill detail below.

-- Install both 32bit & 64bit MySQL Connector/ODBC Drivers
+- Install both 32bit & 64bit MySQL Connector/ODBC Drivers.
+These can be found on the MySQL site.

 - Open ODBC Administrator (from the SharePoint server hosting SSRS)